 For example, you should consider:

-The physical conference
+The in-person conference

-Obviously, the physical conference provides the best possible setting for networking and personal interaction between participants.
+Obviously, the in-person conference provides the best possible setting for networking and personal interaction between participants.
 Physical interaction also often results in greater trust between the participants and ensures direct involvement, togetherness and fewer misunderstandings.
 Meeting physically leaves room for the more unscheduled dialogue, where trust, chemistry and the opportunity to exchange experiences arise.
 The participants often experience a sense of community and connection.
 The physical conference is often restricted by space (number of participants) and time (1-3 days).

 The virtual conference